rymurr/yocto_meteo_reader/README.md

 * make code safe and 'deploy' it
 * write some tests and docs
 * lots of error checking!
-* write json,protobuf storage message type and their conversions
+* finish adding storage message type, need to integrate into subscriber and writer and force conversion
-* make message stuff more flexible
-* add cli argument for message out type
-* compile flags around Mongo stuff (and protobuf?)
+* compile flags around Mongo stuff (and protobuf?).
+Test mongo, do protobuf
 * auto generate help string for msg types/file types based on available libraries
+* add yocto lib as a submodule

 ##DEPLOY: